 A voucher type represents a particular type of ticket or other product sold during a specific season, and can be in one of five categories:

-revenue, a normal single ticket for which you charge money
+- Regular revenue: A normal single ticket for which you charge money

-comp, a single-ticket complimentary admission
+- Comp: A single-ticket complimentary admission

-bundle, a collection of vouchers that can be sold as a single product (like a subscription or two-fer)
+- Bundle: A collection of vouchers that can be sold as a single product (like a subscription or two-fer)

 Each voucher type is valid only for the specific season associated with it, beginning on the season start date you specify in Admin > Options and ending one year later.
 Each new season, you need to create a new set of voucher types for that season, even if many of the prices are the same.
 So, for example, a “General Admission” voucher created for the 2016 season cannot be associated with any 2017 shows; a new General Admission voucher for 2017 must be created instead.